 What is Psoriatic Arthritis?

 Psoriasis and psoriatic arthritis have a common autoimmune etiology, but patients generally present with psoriasis first.
 As a skin disease, a dermatologist is likely the first specialist a psoriasis patient will see.
-GPs will send patients with joint symptoms to rheumatology specialists for evaluation and diagnosis.
+PCPs will send patients with joint symptoms to rheumatology specialists for evaluation and diagnosis.
 Each specialty has different biases and preferences towards treatment due to their different focus on skin or joints.
 For example, dermatologists focus on skin symptoms and tend to be more conservative in choice of treatment.
 Dermatologists often overlook psoriatic arthritis, especially if patients do not mention joint symptoms.
 On the other hand, Rheumatologists tend to be more aggressive in treatment, but less sensitive to the cosmetic suffering of psoriasis patients.
 Bodypart–focused care is suboptimal if patients must coordinate their own medical teams for high quality care.

 According to the International Federation of Psoriasis Association (IFPA), approximately 3% of the world population has psoriasis.
 In the United States alone approximately 150,000 new cases occur each year, comprising roughly 2% of the US population.

 With both genetic and environmental influences contributing to onset, pinpointing precise causes can be challenging.
-Whether you suffer from psoriasis, care for a patient, or are generally interested, lifestyle changes may help.
+Whether you suffer from psoriasis, care for a patient, building an app or a company, or are generally interested, lifestyle changes may help.
 These include, for example, diet, exercise, stress management, and careful topical product choices.
-Such approaches can moderate symptoms, reduce flares, and complement or replace pharmaceutical treatments.
+Moreover, such approaches can moderate symptoms, reduce flares, and complement or replace pharmaceutical treatments.

 While the IFPA and other leading organizations work towards reevaluating the current state of psoriasis, our team at Your Autoimmunity Connection is connecting patients with one another and with currently available resources to help facilitate understanding of psoriasis and psoriatic arthritis.